facjure/replify/README.md

 According to [2014 State of Clojurescript](https://cognitect.wufoo.com/reports/state-of-clojurescript-2014-results/)
 survey, 97% of developers are targeting browser environment, yet 64% report difficulty in setting up a repl/brepl.
-32% use a repl through a combination of outdated nrepl middlewares, stacked together, with nested leiningen maps.
+32% use a repl through a combination of outdated nrepl middlewares, stacked together with nested leiningen maps.
 None of them use the [new](http://swannodette.github.io/2014/12/29/nodejs-of-my-dreams/), blazing [fast](http://swannodette.github.io/2015/01/02/the-essence-of-clojurescript-redux/), repls built into Clojurescript since v0.2650.

 Replify exposes these repls as plain functions.